Thomas Howard, 2nd Duke of Norfolk: Service under Henry VII

 Howard was offered an opportunity to escape during the rebellion of the Earl of Lincoln in 1487, but refused, perhaps thereby convincing Henry VII of his loyalty.
 In May 1489 Henry restored him to the earldom of Surrey, although most of his lands were withheld, and sent him to quell a rebellion in Yorkshire.
 Surrey remained in the north as the King's lieutenant until 1499.
+He and his family lived in Sheriff Hutton Castle while in the North.
+In 1496/7 he was given a command against invading Scots and took his sons Thomas and Edward with him.
+Surrey knighted both of them on 30 September 1497 at Ayton Castle, on the same day the treaty of Ayton was signed at the nearby church.

-He and his family lived in Sheriff Hutton Castle while in North.
-In 1499 he was recalled to court, and accompanied the King on a state visit to France in the following year.
+In 1499, Surrey was recalled to court, and accompanied the King on a state visit to France in the following year.
 In 1501 he was again appointed a member of the Privy Council, and on 16 June of that year was made Lord High Treasurer.
 Surrey, Richard Foxe (Bishop of Winchester and Lord Privy Seal) and William Warham (Archbishop of Canterbury and Lord Chancellor), became the King's "executive triumvirate".
 He was entrusted with a number of diplomatic missions.
-In 1501 he was involved in the negotiations for Catherine of Aragon's marriage to Arthur, Prince of Wales, and in 1503 conducted Margaret Tudor to Scotland for her wedding to King James IV.
+In 1501, he was involved in the negotiations for Katherine of Aragon's marriage to Arthur, Prince of Wales, and in 1503 conducted Margaret Tudor to Scotland for her marriage to King James IV.
+Margaret found Howard rude and overbearing on the journey and resented his monopolisation of her new husband after the wedding.

 Service under Henry VIII

 Surrey was an executor of the will of King Henry VII when the King died on 21 April 1509, and played a prominent role in the coronation of King Henry VIII, in which he served as Earl Marshal.
 He challenged Thomas Wolsey in an effort to become the new King's first minister, but eventually accepted Wolsey's supremacy.
 Surrey expected to lead the 1513 expedition to France, but was left behind when the King departed for Calais on 30 June 1513.
 Shortly thereafter King James IV of Scotland launched an invasion into England, and Surrey, with the aid of other noblemen and his sons Thomas and Edmund, crushed James's much larger force at the Battle of Flodden, near Branxton, Northumberland, on 9 September 1513.
 The Scots may have lost as many as 10,000 men, and King James was killed.
 The victory at Flodden brought Surrey great popular renown and royal rewards.
-On 1 February 1514, he was created Duke of Norfolk, and his son Thomas was made Earl of Surrey.
-Both were granted lands and annuities, and the Howard arms were augmented in honour of Flodden with an inescutcheon bearing the lion of Scotland pierced through the mouth with an arrow, within a double tressure flory-counterflory-gules, an emblem of the Scottish royal arms on rare occasion granted by Scottish kings to a favoured follower as a special mark of favour.
-The grant by Henry VIII to Howard was thus a blatant heraldic insult to the kings of Scotland.
+On 1 February 1514, at the age of 71, he was created 2nd Duke of Norfolk, his late father's title, and his son Thomas was made Earl of Surrey.
+Both were granted lands and annuities, and the Howard arms were augmented in honour of Flodden with an inescutcheon bearing the lion of Scotland pierced through the mouth with an arrow.